mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.4.4-1.15.4/operations/cluster-sizing/index.md

 ## `etcd` cluster with 5 nodes

 An etcd cluster automatically recovers from temporary failures.
 For a cluster of size N, it can withstand up to (N-1)/2 permanent failures.
-When a member permanently fails it loses access to the cluster.
+When a member permanently fails, it loses access to the cluster.
 If the cluster permanently loses more than (N-1)/2 members then it fails, losing quorum.
 Once quorum is lost, the cluster cannot reach consensus and cannot continue accepting updates.

 To increase etcd cluster availability you need to set both `.kubernetes.high_availability` and `etcd.5_etcd_nodes` to `true`.
 To deploy an etcd cluster with 5 nodes it requires a cluster with at least 5 private agents.